Harvesting Leafy Vegetables

 Leafy vegetables are easy to grow.
 They contain more vitamins and minerals and less calories than any other vegetables.
 Most grow well under cool conditions and can be eaten at any stage of maturity, which makes them ideal for regions with a short growing season.
+Leafy vegetables can be harvested whenever there's enough of the vegetable to make it worthwhile.
+For example, pick cabbage when the head is firm.
+Baby spinach baby lettuce is more tender and mild in flavor.
+Cool season leaf crops include beet greens, cabbage, celery, green onions, lettuce, mustard greens, parsley, spinach and turnip greens.

 Cooked greens include spinach, which is planted as a spring crop in April and a fall crop in August.
 True spinach begins to flower in warm weather, although some varieties are slower than others.
 New Zealand spinach is not a true spinach, but it tolerates hot weather better than spinach.